neoatlantis/neoatlantis-crypto-js/lib/enigma/interface/README.md

 does exceptions emitted by the same.

 You may assign some of the variables in advance.
-For example, if you want a centeralized management of private identities instead of asking user for each use of a private identity, you may design your own encrypted storage and assign the PIN with a constant.
+For example, if you want a centralized management of private identities instead of asking user for each use of a private identity, you may design your own encrypted storage and assign the PIN with a constant.